aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 2/readme.md

 - **Greater Predictive Power:** In most cases, a single factor can't fully explain the variation in a real-world phenomenon.
 Using multiple independent variables enhances your model's ability to understand and predict your dependent variable.
 - **Unraveling Complex Relationships:** MLR helps you figure out which independent variables have the strongest impact on your outcome and whether certain variables interact with each other.

+**For Example:**<br>
+Imagine you're a big fan of superheroes and always wonder what makes someone super tall.
+You could use multiple linear regression to figure it out!

+- **Goal:** Predict a person's height.

+- **Ingredients (Independent Variables):**
+  - Parents' Heights (X1): Do tall parents usually have tall kids?
+  - Diet (X2): Does eating lots of healthy foods help a person grow?
+(We could measure this by counting healthy meals per week)
+  - Sleep (X3): Does getting enough sleep matter for growing taller?
+(Hours of sleep per night)

+**Multiple Linear Regression Recipe:**<br>

+`Height = (Secret Number) + (Parent Power * Parent Height) + (Food Power * Healthy Meals) + (Sleep Power * Hours of Sleep)`

+- **The Recipe Machine:** You'd need data on lots of people – their height, their parents' heights, how many healthy meals they eat, and how much sleep they get.
+The 'recipe machine' (MLR) would find the best 'secret numbers' to predict someone's height.